Straight stitch embroidery - red thread on white fabric

 Straight stitch embroidery

-Straight stitch, often considered the backbone of hand embroidery, is as simple as it sounds.
+Straight Stitch Hand Embroidery, often considered the backbone of hand embroidery, is as simple as it sounds.
 It involves pulling the needle up through the fabric and then back down a short distance away.
 Despite its simplicity, it’s incredibly versatile and forms the foundation of many complex stitches and designs.

 Other names of the stitch